 In this Guide

 If you’re looking to step up your golf game out on the links, a high-quality golf rangefinder can be an indispensable tool.
-They can remove much of the guesswork on the course, accurately calculating distance and helping you shape your shots.
+It can remove much of the guesswork on the course, accurately calculating distance and helping you shape your shots.

 There are a lot of great models on the market right now, but there are just as many that you’ll want to avoid.
 Like any cutting-edge tech gadgets, it’s critical to do the research before you buy.